-Set out in the below table is management's assessment of our key stakeholder groups for ONCAMPUS and the wider CEG group, detailing how the board has considered the issues and factors that impact them and how engagement has impacted board decisions and company strategies during the financial year.
+Set out in the below table is management's assessment of our key stakeholder groups, detailing how the board has considered the issues and factors that impact them and how engagement has impacted board decisions and company strategies during the financial year.

 Stakeholders Significance to the business Examples of engagement Examples of decisions impacted by the engagement Shareholders The board is accountable to its shareholders and must act in a way that is likely to promote the success of the group for the benefit of its members as a whole.
 The group seeks to maintain effective dialogue with its shareholders, to ensure that their views and any concerns they may have are understood and considered.
 Regular monthly board meetings, complemented by separate consideration of relevant issues at meetings of the remuneration committee and audit committee.
-Signing of new long-term partnerships with Loughborough University.
-Closure of ONCAMPUS pathway at Lund University.
-Part-repayment of group borrowing facilities.
+Signing of new long-term partnership with Aston University (London campus).
+Repayment of group borrowing facilities.
+Establishment of Services brand, with entry into managed campus market with two new London campuses, managing risk through diversification of product offering.
 Customers (e.g. university partners) Delivering a service that meets the needs of our customers in all of the markets in which we operate is fundamental to our success.
 We help universities to succeed in their online education strategy, and to access business-critical international student recruitment.
 University 'partner insights' feedback survey with focus on Net Promoter Score metric, regular university board / steering group meetings.
-Broadening of existing partnership with University of Reading to include online, providing an end-to-end enterprise solution.
-Students Students are at the heart of what the group is trying to achieve, and as such we rely heavily on their feedback and evaluation of their learning experiences.
-The group actively engages students, individually and collectively, in the quality of their educational experience.
-Induction surveys, end of programme surveys, representation at centre audits and on relevant committees (e.g. staff- student consultative committees).
-Retaining the best elements of delivery identified during Coronavirus disruption.
-Assessment loads being balanced to reflect the various range of previous learning experienced during Coronavirus.
-Increases in one-to-one support for students in response to growing mental health issues experienced by the student body.
+Broadening of existing partnership with Aston University and University of Hull to operate managed campuses in London.
+Establishment of Joint Management Boards and relevant sub committees such as Academic Boards to improve decision making and enhance student experiences.
+Suppliers (e.g. our agent network) Strong working relationships with our suppliers is crucial to the effectiveness of our entire operation, enhancing our efficiency and creating value.
+Agent surveys, 'familiarisation trips' to allow agents to experience our product first-hand.
+Development of the agent portal to allow agents to track their application in our Admissions CRM and make conditional offers.
+Continued investment in development of the Agent and Partner Portals across all brands, which significantly improves service levels and efficiency for both agents and CEG.